zainnadeem/this-button-is-epoch-ios-0616/README.md

  4. Drag a `UIButton` onto your ViewController's view below the `UILabel`.
    - Set the title of this button to 'Epoch Button!'
    - Set the accessibility label of this `UIButton` to 'epoch button' and make sure the accessibility enabled box is checked
- 5. Create a `UIViewController` file and call `FISEpochViewController`.
+ 5. Create a `UIViewController` file and call it `FISEpochViewController`.
  6. When you click on the `UIButton`, the `UILabel` should update with an epoch time for the moment you hit the button.
-   - Implement this functionality inside of a method called `epochMethod` inside of `FISEpochViewController` that should look like this:  `-(double)epochMethod`
+   - Implement this functionality inside of a method called `epochMethod` inside of `FISEpochViewController`.
+It should look like this:  `-(double)epochMethod`